In this guide

 These days, most large funds have a sustainable option, and it most often falls into the Balanced category – described by SuperRatings as options with an allocation of 60–76% in growth assets such as shares and the remainder in defensive assets.

-Super funds that focus only on responsible investing often offer a range of options in other risk categories as well as sector-focused choices such as Australian shares, and some larger funds are also expanding their offerings.
-For example, both UniSuper and Aware have sustainable options in the Balanced and High Growth categories, and UniSuper also provides a standalone sustainable shares fund.
+Super funds that focus solely on responsible investing often offer a range of options in other risk categories as well as sector-focused choices such as Australian shares, and some larger funds are also expanding their offerings.
+For example, both UniSuper and Aware Super have sustainable options in the Balanced and High Growth categories, and UniSuper also provides a standalone sustainable shares fund.

 Sustainable investment approaches are evolving

 The most common approach when building sustainable options is to apply a negative screen to existing fund portfolios.
-Negative screens exclude companies with activities that can harm the environment or society, such as fossil fuels, weapons, gambling, alcohol and tobacco, and modern slavery.
+Negative screens exclude companies with activities that can harm the environment or society, such as fossil fuels, weapons, gambling, alcohol and tobacco and modern slavery.

 Leave a Reply